aosasona/php-router/README.md

 `/examples` - The directory where your project (mainly the index.php file that contains your routes) is located, in this case; the `examples` folder.

+You will also find more examples in the `examples` folder.

 ## The `$req` object